-American Express Gold vs. Chase Sapphire Preferred (2022 Credit Card Comparison)
+American Express Gold vs. Chase Sapphire Preferred Card – Which is Better?
+(September 2023)

 “Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.
 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.”